antimof/UxPlay/README.txt

     modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.

+-   In Audio-Only mode, use the `-sync` option to synchronize audio on the server with video on the client.
+This introduces a delay that the client adds to account for latency.
+There is an option `-al x` that sets the audio latency *x* that the server reports to the client that in principle might modify the delay a little (this is not clear).
+Here (non-negative decimal) *x* is given in seconds, default is 0.25. *Without the `-sync` option, there is no audio delay, but the client's video lags behind the server's audio.*

 -   Since UxPlay-1.54, you can display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode: run "`uxplay -ca <name> &`" in the background, then run a image viewer